etvproject122f358/lcm/README.md

 <h3>1.
 Photometric Observation Analysis Module</h3>
 <p>This module processes measurement files reduced with AstroImageJ (AIJ).
 Users must upload the measurement file (.csv/.xls) and may optionally provide a file containing predicted minima.
 The light curve is visualized with overlays showing the signal-to-noise ratio (SNR), source/background counts, and exposure time for each observation.
 A dedicated diagnostics section helps identify ideal exposure and count values.</p>
-<p>If a minima file is provided, it must follow the format:</p>
-<pre>2460758.266568452585489    1    0.000008184855781</pre>
-<p>Columns: Minimum Time [BJD], Minimum Type (1 = Primary, 2 = Secondary), and Uncertainty [days].
 The software currently visualizes minimum times based on EEST (Eastern European Summer Time), with conversion applied to match local time.
 Future updates will include configurable time zones.</p>
 <p>Additionally, the module calculates the angular separation between the target and the Moon at the beginning and end of the observation, providing further insights for planning and evaluation.</p>

 <h3>2.
 TESS Analysis Module</h3>